Dr. Andrew David Thaler, Editor-in-Chief

 David Shiffman, Senior Correspondent

 David Shiffman is a graduate student in Florida studying shark conservation.
 His time is divided between educating the public about sharks, spending days at a time at sea playing with sharks, and eating horribly unhealthy foods.

 Dr. Amy Freitag, Senior Correspondent

-Amy Freitag is a researcher in California (previously North Carolina) studying the many kinds of knowledge that exist about the ocean and how they might collectively help us protect it.
+Amy Freitag is a researcher in Virginia studying the many kinds of knowledge that exist about the ocean and how they might collectively help us protect it.
 She spends half her life studying the most charismatic of organisms – humans – and the marine resources on which they depend.
 While not contemplating grand social theories about democratizing science, she enjoys a good jam session and watching sunsets over the ocean.

 In addition to lying on the lines and nodes between disciplines, she also appreciates and wants to foster discussion about application of research and creative ways to create outreach opportunities.
 She deeply hopes that someday scientific literacy is high enough that the line between the expert scientist and average person is sufficiently gray that people are comfortable working across it.